matciotola/Z-PNN/README.md

 ## Usage

 ### Before to start
-Actually the unique way to test this algorithm is through a `.mat` file.
-It must contains:
+The unique way to test this algorithm is through a `.mat` file.
+It must contain:
 - `I_MS_LR`: Original Multi-Spectral Stack of dimensions in channel-last configurations (band index must be the last one);
 - `I_PAN`: Original Panchromatic band, without the third dimension.